 What to expect:

-Some dogs will stay on the board almost the whole time, some will want to go swimming!
-Just depends on your dog.
-It’s recommended to try paddling first without your dog so you can get the motion, especially if you’re not sure how your dog will be.
+When paddling with your dog, not only do you have to keep your balance, you have to counter balance with your dog’s weight/size.
+Some dogs will stay on the board almost the whole time and relax and some will want to go swimming!
+It just depends on your dog, but typically you want them to choose one or the other for safety.
+It’s recommended to try paddling first without your dog so you can get the motion of paddling, especially if you’re not sure how your dog will be, but be prepared your first time you’ll probably go for a dip in the water!

 What to Bring: